Induced Abortion in the United States

 • The number of U.S. abortion providers declined 4% between 2008 (1,793) and 2011 (1,720).
 The number of clinics providing abortion services declined 1%, from 851 to 839.
 Eighty-nine percent of all U.S. counties lacked an abortion clinic in 2011; 38% of women live in those counties.

-• Forty-two percent of abortion providers offer very early abortions (before the first missed period) and 95% offer abortion at eight weeks from the last menstrual period.
-Sixty-four percent offer at least some second-trimester abortion services (13 weeks or later), and 23% offer abortion after 20 weeks.
-Only 11% of all abortion providers offer abortions at 24 weeks.
+• Forty-six percent of abortion providers offer very early abortions (before the first missed period) and 95% offer abortion at eight weeks from the last menstrual period.
+Sixty-one percent offer at least some second-trimester abortion services (13 weeks or later), and 34% offer abortion at 20 weeks.
+Only 16% of all abortion providers offer abortions at 24 weeks.

-• In 2009, the average amount paid for a nonhospital abortion with local anesthesia at 10 weeks’ gestation was $451.
+• In 2011-2012, the average amount paid for a nonhospital abortion with local anesthesia at 10 weeks’ gestation was $480.
+The average amount paid for an early medication abortion before 10 weeks was $504.

 EARLY MEDICATION ABORTION